 Vulnerability Management

+When I joined Cast AI, there was already a vulnerability management product in place.
+It looked fine on the surface — detailed insights, plenty of data.
+But something felt off.
 Security workflows rarely belong to a single role.
 Developers build the applications, DevOps teams manage infrastructure, and security teams monitor risk and coordinate remediation.
-Yet the product was designed broadly “for everyone,” which made the experience fragmented and unclear.
+Yet the product was designed broadly for everyone — which in practice meant it wasn't really working for anyone.

 Introducing Personas

-Rather than creating personas from scratch, I revived personas previously used in other security products and refreshed them to match Cast AI’s context.
-Since the team had already spoken with many users, they were able to enrich these personas with real-world insights.
+To bring some clarity, I organised a persona and user journey workshop with the team.
+Rather than starting from scratch, I dusted off personas previously used in other security products and refreshed them to fit Cast AI's context.
+The team had already spoken with a lot of users, so they could bring real stories and observations to the table.

 Understanding Collaboration